 Being a wine lover is about much more than simply stocking great bottles—a true enthusiast or connoisseur understands the multitude of key ways to optimize the wine drinking experience, and there are plenty of accessories out there that do just that.
-In fact, ask any wine professional, and they’ll tell you about their essentials, which can range from a reliable double-hinged corkscrew to a trusty decanter, or even an investment-worthy wine preservation contraption that sommeliers sometimes can’t live without.
+In fact, ask any wine professional, and they’ll tell you about their essentials, which can range from a reliable double-hinged corkscrew to a trusty decanter, or even an investment-worthy wine preservation contraption that sommeliers sometimes can’t live without like our top pick the Coravin Model Three Wine Bottle Opener and Preservation System.

 Thanks to the Hispanics in Wine community along with a few of our other go-to wine experts, we’ve compiled a list of the pros’ most useful and beloved wine accessories to get right now.

-Best Overall: Coravin Model Three Wine Bottle Opener and Preservation System
+Coravin Model Three+ Wine Bottle Opener and Preservation System

 "The first time I used my favorite wine accessory was in 2015, when I was working for a luxury cruise liner, and I was in charge of the Champagne and wine bar on board,” says Andrea Martínez Sandoval, sommelier and wine buyer for Astoria Wines & Spirits and Underground Wines and Spirits in New York City.